 We finish with another gem.
 Not only does the hotel have a history of over 370 years, it has also been in the same family since 1690.
 The hotel is exceptionally charming, has an exquisite location, and is, in short, a necessary destination in Norway for both Norwegians and foreigners.

 We very much appreciated the English-inspired garden, taking a glass of sherry on the front porch and an exquisite multi-course menu in the restaurant.
 Think about it: A sorbet of Norwegian brown cheese.
 Lovely.
 We stayed in one of the historic rooms, but there are also newer ones in an elongated annex of a slightly dull appearance.
 All rooms have great views though.
-The art gallery should be visited.
+One should visit the art gallery.
 An American couple decided during breakfast to stay a couple of nights more.

 On the other side of the fjord is the Urnes stave church, a World heritage site.
 The ferry over there goes just beyond the hotel and is a must when you are on these parts of the country.
 In addition, we also greatly appreciated the walk into the old building environment along the beach.
 Accompanied by a magnificent summer weather it was highly photogenic.
 Walaker is family run and independent of the chains, but is affiliated with the Historic ones .

 As mentioned, this is the first of several articles about distinctive Norwegian hotels and guest houses.
 Some of them are historical (and a member of the same name association), others are free-standing or part of a chain.
-The map below shows which hotels are included in this series, and randomly scattered around in the articles.
+The map below shows in this series, randomly scattered around in the articles.

 However, we should be aware of the following when it comes to this type of accommodation:

 Many of the most exciting hotels are in the countryside and they keep winter closed.
-In the countryside we also find many of the attractions that attract tourists, and many of them are closed in winter too.
-If you want to discover the whole of Norway, you are advised to travel in the summer months, from May to September.
+In the countryside we also find many of the attractions attracting tourists.
+Unfortunately many of them are open only in the summer season.
+If you want to discover the whole of Norway, I advise you travel in the summer months, from May to September.
 Between October and April, you are often left to the cities (and mountain resorts) for all practical purposes.
 It is partly understandable, but also a pity.
 Given an ever-increasing flow of tourism, it may be that more owners would see business opportunities in widening the season.

 A closing remark

 This is not a sponsored article.
-The articles and the reviews are not paid by anyone: My own journeys and stays form the basis of the reviews.
+My own journeys and stays form the basis of the reviews.
 If you click on the booking link and book the accommodation, the booking engine will give a few pennies of their commission back to me.

 Articles in this series